Laughing Rooster Eats

 1 cup powdered sugar, 4 tablespoons Lemon Juice

-2. Spread lemon drizzle over lemon cake.
+2. Pour lemon drizzle over the lemon cake.

 Nutrition